Fault-tolerant fermionic quantum computing: Fermion-qubit fault tolerance

 \section{Fermion-qubit fault tolerance}

 We now show how to construct an error-correcting code correcting for both phase errors $E=n$ and atom-loss errors $E=p$ and show how to perform fault-tolerant gadgets.
 In the context of encoding qubits in Majorana nanowire platforms, Bravyi, Terhal, and Leemhuis~\cite{Bravyi2010} noted that a particular class of qubit error correcting codes, so-called weakly self-dual Calderbank-Shor-Steane (CSS) codes, can be converted into a Majorana stabilizer code by replacing qubit operators in the stabilizers by Majorana fermions.
 Motivated by the prospect of high error-resilience for codes with odd-weight logical operators, they noted that for codes with an odd number of physical Majorana fermions, a single odd-weight logical operator can be encoded.
 This operator is given by the total parity, i.e.~the product of all Majorana operators.
 Our key observation is that, because there is an odd number of physical Majorana fermions, this logical operator is in fact a logical Majorana fermion operator.
-Even more importantly, our framework using complex physical fermions enables the encoding of two such Majorana codes in the \emph{same} set of physical fermions.
+Even more importantly, while in Majorana nanowire platforms, a complex physical fermion would have to be encoded in two logical Majoranas which are encoded in spatially distinct physical Majoranas, our framework using complex physical fermions enables the encoding of two such Majorana codes, and therefore one complex logical fermion, in the \emph{same} set of physical fermions.
 It turns out that a general prescription to constructing complex fermion codes from weakly self-dual CSS codes is to replace the $Z$ operators in the qubit code stabilizers by $\gamma$ operators and the qubit $X$ operators by $\tilde \gamma$ operators, see Fig.~\ref{fig:3}a.
 The logical Majorana operators are then given by the two parities $\gamma^\mathrm{L}=\prod_{i=1}^N \gamma_i$ and $\tilde \gamma^\mathrm{L}=\prod_{i=1}^N \tilde \gamma_i$, from which we construct a single logical fermion operator $c^\dagger=\frac{1}{2}\left(\gamma^\mathrm{L}+i\tilde\gamma^\mathrm{L}\right)$.
-As an example, we consider the family of triangular honeycomb Majorana color codes, which using our procedure above, encodes a single logical fermion with odd distance $d$ into $N=(3d^2+1)/4$ physical fermions.
+As an example, we consider the family of triangular honeycomb Majorana color codes, which encodes a single logical fermion with odd distance $d$ into $N=(3d^2+1)/4$ physical fermions.
 In particular, $d=3$ is the fermionic version of the Steane code~\cite{Steane1996}, Fig.~\ref{fig:3}a.
-Such codes can correct $d-2$ loss or phase errors.
+Such codes can correct $(d-1)/2$ loss or phase errors.